-‘Enough is enough’: Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake
+‘Enough is enough’: Seattle Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake

 New Seahawks safety Jamal Adams also took to Twitter after the scrimmage, writing: “WE WANT CHANGE.
 WE WANT JUSTICE.”
 He added in a later post: “Respect to the NBA players for sacrificing their passion & livelihood to demonstrate our anger and frustration!
 This can’t keep going on.”

-Seahawks coach Pete Carroll has been a strong advocate of Black Lives Matter, and on Tuesday night he invited Cory Booker, a Black U.S. Senator from New Jersey, to speak to the Seahawks on a Zoom video call.
-Carroll called the 40-minute conversation with Booker “amazing.”
+Seahawks coach Pete Carroll has been a strong advocate for Black Lives Matter, and on Tuesday night he invited Democratic Sen. Cory Booker of New Jersey to speak to the Seahawks on a Zoom video call.
+Carroll called the 40-minute conversation with Booker, who is Black, “amazing.”

 In a news conference after Wednesday’s mock game, Carroll called this year “the season of protest” and vowed that the Seahawks would “do our part” to continue the discussion around racial injustice.